Slime-Error/Slime-Info/README.md

 - 👋 Hi, I’m @Yuzi1221
-- 👀 I’m interested in ...
+- 👀 I do Coding and Art
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-SlimeBall Sophie#2084 on Discord
+- 📫 How to reach me.
+[SlimeBall Sophie#2084] on Discord

 <!---
 Yuzi1221/Yuzi1221 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.